- Top reasons to visit Helsinki in summer

 - Top reasons to visit Helsinki in summerTop reasons to visit Helsinki in summer8 x Helsinki summer experiences on InstagramRead more

 Summer is the perfect time to get the most out of Helsinki.
-The season opens up the city's hidden gems and allows you to marvel at the beautiful landscape and parks as you walk around.
+The season opens up the city's hidden gems and allows you to marvel at the beautiful nature and lively city as you walk around.

 Summer in Helsinki